Ukrainians return from abroad to fight Russian invasion

 ”I am afraid, but I am a mother and want to be with my children.
 What can you do?
 It’s scary but I have to,” she said.

-Another young woman, Alina, said she was returning to take her children out of Ukraine.
+Another young woman, Alina, said she was returning to get her children and take them out of Ukraine.

 “We have to, we Ukrainians have to take our children away … to allow our boys to fight,” she said.

-On Ukraine’s side of the border, a man was directing those arriving to a place where cars and buses were waiting to take them onward.
+On Ukraine’s side of the border, a man was directing those arriving at a place where cars and buses were waiting to take them onward.

 The Czech Republic, which borders Poland to the southwest, is planning to support Ukrainian families living in the country whose men decide to return home to fight.